-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Slidell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Slidell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Slidell are a mix of both white- and blue-collar jobs.
 Overall, Slidell is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Slidell who work in office and administrative support (14.29%), sales jobs (12.87%), and healthcare (8.56%).

 Slidell is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The citizens of Slidell are slightly better educated than the national average of 21.84% for all cities and towns, with 24.11% of adults in Slidell having a bachelor's degree or advanced degree.